zce/velite/docs/guide/code-highlighting.md

 ::: tip

-This method is most recommended if there are a large number of documents that need to be processed frequently.
-Because syntax highlighting and parsing is very time-consuming, it will greatly affect the construction speed of Velite.
+If you have a large of number of documents that need to be syntax highlighted, it is recommended to use the client-side method.
+Because syntax highlighting and parsing can be very time-consuming, and it will greatly affect the construction speed of Velite.

 :::